The Red Meadows: Plot

 In German-occupied Denmark during World War II, the young Danish saboteur Michael (Poul Reichhardt) sits in a Gestapo jail and awaits his execution.
 His thoughts go back to the events that led to his capture.
 In a meadow in Jutland, Michael and his comrades wait for a British airdrop of weapons and explosives to use for the resistance.
 Afterward, while in his hideout, Michael is surprised by German soldiers.
 He shoots his way out and is able to slip free.
 On a country road, a car driven by a German Field Officer (Arne Hershold) stops.
 Michael overpowers the officer and shoots him.
 Dressed in the officer's uniform, Michael is able to reach Copenhagen and find his girlfriend Ruth (Lisbeth Movin) at the hotel where she lives.
 Toto (Lau Lauritzen), the leader of the resistance group, is waiting for him.
 They are planning to sabotage a weapons factory.
 However, there is suspicion that there is an informant in the group, so the plan is delayed.
 One of the group's members, Dreyer (Freddy Koch), is arrested, so Ruth and Michael flee to her uncle's summer house.
 Ruth is frightened of losing Michael.
 She says, If you die, then everything is meaningless - then I'm not a person anymore - and the meadows aren't green anymore -- they are colored the red of your blood.
 Plans for the sabotage are completed and the group goes into action.
 But it is revealed that there has been an informant, when the group is surprised by soldiers lying in wait for them.
 During the firefight, Michael is wounded.
 However, he is able to blow up the factory before he is captured.
 Back in the Gestapo jail, the prison guard Steinz (Per Buckhøj) who hates the war and the Nazis, tries to help Michael in small ways, but is unable to prevent his torture.
 Michal is able to resist during the brutal torture, but he is condemned to death.
 While in jail, Michael suspects who the informant is and through Steinz gets a message to his comrades: The apple is rotten.
-A trap is set and Prikken (Preben Neergaard) reveal himself as the informer.
+A trap is set and Prikken (Preben Neergaard) reveals himself as the informer.
 There is no other way but to kill him and it is not difficult to find members who will do it.
 While being driven to his execution, Steinz tells Michael that he has received a message—Steinz's entire family was killed during an Allied aerial bombardment that week.
 Michael asks Steinz to escape with him.
 Steinz declines and shoots himself in the car.
 Michael flees and seeks refuge in a bakery where he is able to contact Toto.
 Both Michael and Ruth find transport to Sweden where they can finally rest.